masasam/emacs-counsel-tramp/README.md

 				      (projectile-mode 1)
 				      (editorconfig-mode 1)))

-Setting hook that turn off extensions not used by when you use counsel-tramp.
+Setting hook that turn off extensions that is slow when you execute counsel-tramp.

-Setting hook that turn on extensions used by after counsel-tramp-quit.
+Setting hook that turn on extensions when you execute `counsel-tramp-quit` command.

 ## Misc setting